giokhar/local-messenger-app/README.md

 After virtualenv is active, install all the dependencies of the project by running `pip3 install -r requirements.txt`

 Run the project using `python3 main.py` and enjoy chat with your friends.

+# 1. List all the users on the current wireless network (Updated list on the website using sockets)
+# 2. Send the messages with the CSMA/CA